Ayfri/RAG/api/README.md

 * **Persistent indices**: Vector indices persist on disk; loading an existing RAG is instant
 * **Per-RAG configuration**: Each RAG has its own config file with model settings and system prompt
 * **File filtering**: Advanced glob pattern support for including/excluding files during indexing
+* **URL integration**: Web pages can be added as documents with HTML parsing and markdown conversion
+* **Symbolic links**: Link to external files and directories with filtering support
 * **Configuration changes** are applied immediately to new queries and index operations
 * All code follows the repository coding guidelines (tabs, single quotes, english)
 * API documentation is available at `http://localhost:8000/docs` when running the server